palantir/conjure/docs/spec/source_files.md

 # Conjure YML source files

 A Conjure definition is made up of one or more source [YAML](http://yaml.org/) files.
+Each YAML file may define multiple _types_, _services_ and _errors_.
+The file boundaries have no semantic value as the Conjure compiler will combine these into one single IR document.

-The files must end in `.yml`, but the actual name has no effect on generated code (it is only used for referencing types across files).
+Source files must end in `.yml`, but the actual name has no effect on generated code (it is only used for referencing types across files).
 Here is a suggested structure:

 ```
 your-project/src/main/conjure/foo.yml